radio3-network/oft/README.md

 ++ when installing, the zip is extracted to a folder
 + permits to have versions
 + deletes previous versions to save space
-+ library can be created by users
++ collection can be created by any user
++ multiple users can be permitted to update a collection
-+ library can be exported by user as zip file
++ collection can be exported by user as zip file
-+ libraries can be shared by IPFS
++ collections can be shared by IPFS
 ++ IPFS for android: https://github.com/textileio/android-ipfs-lite